-From this screen select the Family group type and add the new address type to the Location Types list in the General section.
+From this screen select the Family group type and add the new address type under the General section.

 Configuring Address Fields

 If needed, you can make specific parts of an address required, optional or hidden.
 Navigate to Admin Tools > General Settings > Defined Types > Countries and edit the entry for your country according to your needs.